vsrad/Tensile/debug/README.md

 8. Start debugging by pressing F5.

 9. Go to *Tools* -> *RAD Debug* -> *Open Visualizer* to open debug visualizer and view the values of SGPRs and VGPRs.

+## Notes

+The debugger operates by intercepting a code object load and substituting the code object with one compiled from a modified source.
+In the source code, a short code snippet is injected at the breakpoint location, which dumps the watches and aborts the kernel.

+This approach is essentially *pseudo-debugging*, since the breakpoint is handled entirely in software.

+One of the advantages of this approach is that a watch can be set for any expression (for instance, `hc_get_workitem_id(0)` in the source kernel), not just a variable name or a register.

+However, there's a number of things you should keep in mind:

+1. The inserted plug evaluates all watches.
+Side effects, if any, may affect kernel behavior.

+2. Since the wave is immediately terminated upon hitting a breakpoint, if the result hasn't been written to the output tensor yet, the host validation will fail.

+3. Stepping doesn't follow control flow, it simply goes to the next line.
+Lanes that are inactive based on the `EXEC` mask, however, are highlighted.

+4. Loops are terminated on the first iteration.
+To stop at an `N`th iteration, you can set the *Counter* in *Visualizer* to `N`.

+5. Invalid watch expressions and invalid breakpoint locations result in a compilation error, which can be observed in the *Debug Server* output.